jazminhicks/Pyber/README.md

 * Similarly, the most drivers can be found in urban cities and make up nearly 81% of all drivers in the observed area.
 We should also take into consideration that the lower average fare in urban cities may partially be a result of more driver availability compared to that of rural cities.

 * There may be potential opportunity to expand the market in the suburban area.
 Currently the number of rides exceeds the number of available drivers by about 10%.
-Adding more drivers to this area may allow prices to be driven down some, making riding in the area more affordable and potentially drive up total revenue.
+Adding more drivers to this area may allow prices to be driven down slightly, making riding in the area more affordable and potentially drive up total revenue.